 An elegant Pear Tart with frangipane filling is the ultimate flex for the holidays.
 It looks complicated, but it’s easy to pull off—especially if you prep some of the components ahead of time.
-Top each slice off with a dusting of powdered sugar, a drizzle of apple caramel sauce and a hefty dollop of whipped cream.
+Top each slice off with a dusting of powdered sugar, a drizzle of apple-pear caramel sauce and a hefty dollop of whipped cream.

 Elegant Pear Almond Tart